iuni-cadre/AlphaDemo/setup.md

 > ## Getting Started
 >
 >- This tutorial has no pre-requisites.
 There is no required setup or data to download.
 All you need is a morden browser with internet!
 >- Source code for the demo will be automatically downloaded to your personal space.
-It can also be found at the [code repository](https://github.com/iuni-cadre/AlphaDemoCode)
+It can also be found at the [GitHub repository](https://github.com/iuni-cadre/AlphaDemoCode).
 {: .prereq}

 ## The Alpha Release